Promist-Moon/tp/docs/UserGuide.md

 ### Editing the data file

-Tuiniverse data are saved automatically as a JSON file `[JAR file location]/data/Tuiniverse.json`.
+Tuiniverse data are saved automatically as a JSON file `[JAR file location]/data/tuiniverse.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>

 **Caution:**
-If your changes to the data file makes its format invalid, Tuiniverse will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, Tuiniverse will discard all data and start with an empty data file at the next run when you attempt to perform any command.
 Hence, it is recommended to take a backup of the file before editing it.<br>
 Furthermore, certain edits can cause the Tuiniverse to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>